 Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does.
 And likewise the husband does not have authority over his own body, but the wife does.
 Do not deprive one another except with consent for a time, that you may give yourselves to fasting and prayer; and come together again so that Satan does not tempt you because of your lack of self-control.
 (I Corinthians 7:3-5)

 Biblically speaking, then, it's good, healthy, right, proper, and appropriate for both marriage partners to take an active role in initiating sexual relations.
 This will vary according to circumstances and each spouse's mood, feelings, and desires.
 Here, if anywhere, a couple's relationship should be characterized by the give-and-take of a dance.
 The important thing is to maintain the kind of mutual affection and respect that enables you to be open and honest with one another.

 Among other things, this means taking time to talk about sex outside the bedroom.
 Remember that in marital sex the two of you are co-creating something that is radically exclusive and uniquely your own.
 It's a painting, a tapestry, a work of art that requires active input from both parties.
 It's all about you and your spouse becoming who you want to be together.
 So be creative, set yourself free, and use your imagination.

-If you think it might be helpful to discuss these ideas at greater length with a member of the Focus team, our staff counselors would consider it a privilege to speak with you over the phone.
+If you think it might be helpful to discuss these ideas at greater length, call us for a free consultation.
+Our staff counselors would consider it a privilege to speak with you over the phone.
 They can also provide you with referrals to Christian marriage counselors and sex therapists practicing in your local area.
-You can contact them for a free consultation at this number.
-They'll be happy to assist you in any way they can.

 How Initiating Sex Affirms a Husband: Debra Taylor offers encouragement and reassurance to wives who may feel awkward at initiating lovemaking with their husbands.